Aquarius Musikindo: Cassette Store

 Aquarius has also established Cassette Stores at several strategic points in several cities since 1995, such as Jl.
 Mahakam (Jakarta), Pondok Indah (Jakarta), Dago (Bandung) and Surabaya.
 The Aquarius cassette store network is also one of the largest in Indonesia besides DiscTarra.
 However, the rise of piracy has caused sales of physical albums to decline.
 One by one, Aquarius's cassette shops closed.
 The closure of their cassette shop was carried out at Aquarius Dago, Bandung in December 2009.
 On 25 August 2010, the Aquarius Pondok Indah cassette shop, which was the largest cassette shop in Indonesia, also closed.
 On 10 December 2013, the Aquarius Mahakam cassette shop, which was famous as the place where Jakarta's most historic albums were sold, also closed.

-In the 1990-2000 decade, the Aquarius music shop located in the Bulungan Blok M area in South Jakarta had 2 rooms.
+In the 1990s, the Aquarius music shop located in the Bulungan Blok M area in South Jakarta had 2 rooms.
 One of the largest rooms displays Western and Indonesian CDs and Indonesian children's pop.
 In the middle of the special Indonesian CD room, there is an arrangement of cassette players along with earbuds that can be used to test cassettes.